rh9891/ServerSideAPIs/README.md

 ## Questions

-If you have any questions, comments, or issues regarding this weather dashboard application, please don't hesitate to contact me either via [Github](https://github.com/rh9891) or via email at <romie.hecdivert@gmail.com>.
+If you have any questions, comments, or issues regarding this weather dashboard application, please don't hesitate to contact me via [Github](https://github.com/rh9891).